PureStorage-OpenConnect/px-gitops/asyncDR/presetup-gke.md

 This will show you cluster information, please note down the namespace and name of the cluster.

-### Create a json key of your Google Cloud service account:
+### Create a json file with the key  of your Google Cloud service account:

 You can create this using the following command:

-> If you already have a servic account key, you can skip this command and use your existing key in next steps.
+> If you already have a service account key, you can skip this command and use your existing key in next steps.

 	gcloud iam service-accounts keys create gcs-key.json --iam-account <your_iam_account>

 > Guide from Google Cloud to [generate a service-account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).